Estes Astron Explorer

 CONS:

 T' instructions for finishin' this model are t' weakest aspect o' t' entire kit.
-They lack adequate illustrations and tips for ensurin' precise paintin' and application o' t' decals, and thar are no alternate paint schemes suggestions which can make a very big difference in t' rocket's finished appearance.
+They lack adequate illustrations and tips for ensurin' precise paintin' and application o' t' decals, me bucko, and thar are no alternate paint schemes suggestions which can make a very big difference in t' rocket's finished appearance.

 TIPS: